An interview with Sen. Johnny Isakson: A Republican in Democrat territory

-EDITOR’S NOTE — On the day after announcing his retirement from the U.S. Senate, Georgia Republican Johnny Isakson sat down for a wide-ranging interview covering past, present and future politics.
-The senator in his Cumberland offices discussed his 45-year political career.
+EDITOR'S NOTE - On the day after announcing his retirement from the U.S. Senate, Georgia Republican Johnny Isakson sat down with the Marietta Daily Journal for a wide-ranging interview covering past, present and future politics.
+Publisher Otis Brumby, Columnist Dick Yarbrough and VP of Content J.K.
+Murphy spent nearly an hour with the senator in his Cumberland offices to discuss his 45-year political career.
 Isakson, who will leave the Senate Dec.
 31, has been diagnosed with Parkinson’s and recently underwent surgery to remove a growth on his kidney.
 The question-and-answer interview was edited for length and context.

 The reason nobody knew about it until yesterday (Wednesday) is we didn't talk to anybody.
 I said, you know, one thing I'm gonna do is if I'm going to do this, I'm gonna do it my way.
 Frank Sinatra's still favorite.
 And that's my favorite song.
 So that's the way I ran my political career and that's the way I'm going to go out.